LordDemonos/Quarm.Guide/README.md

 ### Step 5: dgVoodoo2

 [dgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) is a set of implementation of old graphics API's for Windows 7 and later versions.
 If you are still having problems with intermittent game crashes, this may help.
-These steps were obtained from [El Hefe's Guide](https://www.youtube.com/watch?v=ArLNnN0GwfQ)

 1. Download the latest version [here](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/).
 Open the zip file and extract only dgVoodooCpl to the root of your TAKP folder.
 2. For Windows, inside the zip file, under /MS/x86/ copy all four .dll files to the root of your TAKP folder, overwriting any older files found.